-The door access keypad system has been replaced by a key fob reader system.
-Beginning Monday, July 9th, access fobs will be used to enter Beth Sholom.
+The door access keypad system has been replaced by a key fob reader system and access fobs are needed to enter Beth Sholom.
 Access fobs will be available to all congregants to facilitate their entry to our building.
 If you have such a key fob it will enable you to enter the door by the Administration Office and the door by the Price Chapel during business hours.
 You need to call the synagogue office to have a form filled out before stopping in the office for one.

 |Rosh Hodesh: It's a Girl Thing!|